With many of us continuing to work from home in response to the COVID-19 outbreak, here are some to keep you well in your "new normal":

 When you have to get something done, minimize the alerts on your computer.
 Turn your email to “working offline,” put up a “do not disturb” on your IM, and turn your phone ringer off.

 Make your own time.
 Block your calendar to protect time you need to think or write.

 Create boundaries between you and your devices, now that they're always within reach.
-But also, have backups in place in case of technology issues – make sure to save important things offline.
+But also, have backups in place in case of technology issues.

 Find a break between work and home life if possible – a quick workout, a walk, meditation – something to shift your focus and reset your mind.
 This will help you to leave work behind when you sign off and focus on home life.